-Note: My goal here is to put a more human face on several psychiatric disorders.
+*Note: My goal here is to put a more human face to several psychiatric disorders.
 I hope you will read and learn.
 All names have been changed and identities concealed.

 As part of my undergraduate experience I wanted to do some volunteer work in the community.
-The university where I attended had a program running that enabled me to do just that.
+The university I attended had a program running that enabled me to do just that.
 I was privileged to work in three different settings.
 One was a care facility that dealt with geriatric patients.
-The other, larger, facility I worked in, was a halfway house for women who had been discharged from the state psychiatric hospital.
+The other larger facility I worked in was a halfway house for women who had been discharged from the state psychiatric hospital.
 I also worked with someone in a private home.
-I will be talking about the latter two experiences in this post.
+I will be talking about the two latter experiences in this post.

 It began with tiny things.
 First, I spent time with Ann.
 I had to let Ann feel safe with me if I ever hoped to get her away from her home.
 When she finally made her first attempts to leave the house, they were small.
 First we walked outside for five minutes.
 Eventually we went to the nearby park.
-Then little mini health-lessons sandwiched between talking about being away from her house.
-If she began to panic we returned to the house.
+Then mini health lessons sandwiched between talking about being away from her house.
+If she began to panic, we returned to the house.
 She learned safety and I encouraged her in her confidence.

 I’ve thought about the statement Ann made about taking medication.
 I’ve thought of it from understanding the terrors of what a person with schizophrenia can endure.
 My understanding is not complete because I can’t feel or see as they do.
 I’ve come to respect that statement made so many years ago and I take that with me in my work.
 Ann impacted me in powerful ways that I continue to discover.

-After working with Ann, I was asked to go to a half-way house and run a fun music group for the residents there.
-“Get them to sing, talk, and create something.”
+After working with Ann, I was asked to go to a halfway house and run a fun music group for the residents there.
+“Get them to sing, talk, and create something,” I was told.
 I could do that because I like to sing and create things.

 The group I ran had eight members.
 Four of the women were named Ann.
 (I wondered to myself if there was some kind of strange coincidence that so many of the women I was working with were named Ann.)
 The women were wonderful to get to know.